alkaest2002/blog-hugo/content/book/001 Temperament and Character/_index.md

 title: Temperament and character
 chapter: 1
 ---
-Summary of temperament and character
+Summary of chpater 1: temperament and character